spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 17. Complete the remainder of the cluster profile creation wizard by selecting the next set of cluster profile layers.

-You now have a cluster profile that is using the custom image you created using the [Kubernetes Image Builder](https://image-builder.sigs.k8s.io/introduction.html) project.
+You now have a cluster profile that uses the custom image you created using the [Kubernetes Image Builder](https://image-builder.sigs.k8s.io/introduction.html) project.

 <br />

 <WarningBox>

-To successfully launch a cluster using a custom image in a cluster profile, choosing the appropriate cloud provider and region where the image was distributed is important.
+When deploying a host cluster, choosing the appropriate cloud provider and region where the image was distributed is critical to successfully launching a cluster using a custom image in the cluster profile.
 Failure to do so may result in Palette's inability to launch a cluster.

 </WarningBox>